Fanchengyan/data-downloader/README.md

 ## Introduction

-`DataDownloader` is a very convenient and powerful data download package for retrieving files using HTTP/HTTPS.
-It current includes download model `downloader` and url parsing model `parse_urls`.
-As `httpx` was used which provided a method to access website with synchronous and asynchronous way, you can download multiple files at the same time.
+DataDownloader is a user-friendly package for downloading files using HTTP/HTTPS.
+It currently includes a `downloader` module for downloading files, a `parse_urls` module for parsing URLs, and a `services` module for managing well-known online services.

 ## Highlight Features